STHossain/datagroup/index.md

-# Welcome to the seminar webpage for our data science group
+# Welcome to the online data science seminar page
 {: .fs-9 }

 {: .text-right }